Orlando Arcia Player Props: Braves vs. Rockies

-Orlando Arcia -- batting .395 in his past 10 games -- will be in action for the Atlanta Braves versus the Colorado Rockies, with Kyle Freeland on the mound, on June 15 at 7:20 PM ET.
+On Friday, Orlando Arcia (.475 on-base percentage in past 10 games, 89 points above season-long percentage) and the Atlanta Braves play the Colorado Rockies, whose starting pitcher will be Dinelson Lamet.
+First pitch is at 7:20 PM ET.

-In his most recent game, he strung together two hits (going 2-for-4 with two RBI) against the Tigers.
+He had a hitless performance in his previous game (0-for-2) against the Rockies.

 Orlando Arcia Game Info & Props vs. the Rockies